Shubhambawner/learner/Dev/JS/dbmsTP/notes.md

 from the rrot directory where server is installed: C:\Program Files\MySQL\MySQL Server 8.0\bin
 > ./mysql -u root -p
 Enter password: ********

+reason why this was used:
+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';